 The single biggest factor in the cost of your oil change is the oil itself.
 Commercial trucks hold a massive amount of oil—often 10 to 12 gallons or more—so the per-gallon price adds up quickly.
 You’ll have a choice between conventional, synthetic blend, and full synthetic oils.
 While conventional oil is the most budget-friendly option, high-performance synthetic oils offer better protection and can extend the time between changes, sometimes up to 25,000 miles or more.
 Choosing a premium synthetic oil might cost more upfront, but it can save you money in the long run by reducing wear and tear on your engine and requiring fewer service appointments.

-Factoring in Labor and Service Time
+Understanding Labor Costs and Service Fees

 You're not just paying for parts; you're paying for a professional's time and skill.
 Labor rates can vary significantly from one shop to another, often ranging from $100 to over $300 for the job.
 This cost covers more than just the drain-and-fill.
 A skilled technician will also replace the oil filter, check other fluid levels, perform a quick visual inspection of key components, and ensure the old oil is disposed of properly.
 Paying for professional truck maintenance services means you're getting an expert eye on your vehicle, which can help catch small issues before they become big, expensive problems.
 It’s an investment in keeping your truck running smoothly and reliably.